 But so is writing, and her lovely descriptions of the natural world perched me on boulders for contemplative observation of sea lions, walked me along heat-drenched beaches and through blueberry thickets and onto her skiff to listen to the haunting calls of her favorite orcas.

 Saulitis also pulled me into the tragedy of the Exxon Valdez oil spill, as she stared in horror at once-pristine water covered in an oil slick so wide and persistent that the war against it is still being waged 24 years later.
 The fouled waters have killed hundreds of thousands of birds, fish and other wildlife.
 And, of course, the orcas didn’t go untouched.
 Of the precious small original group of 22 AT1 orcas, just seven remain, and Saulitis writes soulfully about their loss.
 The death of one, in particular, is especially sad.

-By the end of the book we’ve learned quite a lot about orcas, of course.
-But we also learn the author’s story: her fears, anxieties, triumphs, worries and joys.
+By the end of the book, we’ve learned quite a lot about orcas, of course.
+But we also learn the author’s story: her fears, anxieties, triumphs, worries and joys, her battle with breast cancer.
 She tells it with a frank matter-of-factness that doesn’t overwhelm the story of the whales, and I appreciated the fine line between the two.

 If you’re interested in killer whales and a woman who has dedicated her life to them, this lyrical book will resonate with you.
 And if you finish it without grieving for the AT1 orcas, well, this wasn’t the book for you.